 Our Health and Safety Procedures:

 – Our staff members wear masks at drop off and pick up when 6 ft. distance cannot be maintained.
 It is extremely important for us to continue to teach the intricacies of social and emotional development through facial expressions.
 Children at these ages are developing their language skills and are refining their speech patterns.
 It is crucial that they can hear the teacher’s pronunciation and enunciation and be able to see how they’re forming the sounds by watching their mouths.
-Masks massively hinder that process, and will be worn only when absolutely necessary throughout the day (interaction with adults, parents and other teachers, or any child who exhibits illness symptoms as they wait to be picked up.)
-Independence staff who have exemptions, under Executive Order 147, from wearing masks, will maintain 6 ft distance when interacting with adults for more than a few minutes.
+Masks massively hinder that process, and will be worn only when absolutely necessary throughout the day (interaction with parents).
+Independence staff who have exemptions, under Executive Order 147, from wearing masks, will maintain a respectful distance when interacting with parents for more than a few minutes.

 – Only staff and students are permitted in the building.
 Drop-off and pick-up will be conducted out front or on the playground.

 – COVID-19 screening questions must be cleared before entering the building.